Ghost of Christmas Past

 The Ghost of Christmas Past is a fictional character in Charles Dickens' 1843 novella A Christmas Carol.
-The Ghost is one of three spirits which appear to miser Ebenezer Scrooge to offer him a chance of redemption.
+The Ghost is one of three spirits that appear to miser Ebenezer Scrooge to offer him a chance of redemption.

-Following a visit from the ghost of his deceased business partner Jacob Marley, Scrooge receives nocturnal visits by three Ghosts of Christmas, each representing a different period in Scrooge's life.
+Following a visit from the ghost of his deceased business partner, Jacob Marley, Scrooge receives nocturnal visits from three Ghosts of Christmas, each representing a different period in Scrooge's life.
 The Ghost of Christmas Past is concerned with the Christmases from Scrooge's past.

 Appearing to be both young and old, the spirit carries a large cap in the shape of a candle extinguisher under its arm.
-From the top of its head shines a bright light which illuminates Scrooge's memories.
+From the top of its head shines a bright light that illuminates Scrooge's memories.

 Background

-By early 1843, Dickens had been affected by the treatment of the poor, and in particular the treatment of the children of the poor after witnessing children working in appalling conditions in a tin mine and following a visit to a ragged school.
-Indeed, Dickens himself had experienced poverty as a boy when he was forced to work in a blacking factory after his father's imprisonment for debt.
+By early 1843, Dickens had been affected by the treatment of the poor and, in particular, the treatment of the children of the poor after witnessing children working in appalling conditions in a tin mine and following a visit to a ragged school.
+Indeed, Dickens experienced poverty as a boy when he was forced to work in a blacking factory after his father's imprisonment for debt.
 Originally intending to write a political pamphlet titled, An Appeal to the People of England, on behalf of the Poor Man's Child, he changed his mind and instead wrote A Christmas Carol which voiced his social concerns about poverty and injustice.

-Dickens's friend John Forster said that Dickens had 'a hankering after ghosts’, while not actually having a belief in them himself, and his journals Household Words and All the Year Round regularly featured ghost stories, with the novelist publishing an annual ghost story for some years after his first, A Christmas Carol, in 1843.
+Dickens's friend John Forster said that Dickens had 'a hankering after ghosts' while not having a belief in them himself.
+His journals Household Words and All the Year Round regularly featured ghost stories, with the novelist publishing an annual ghost story for some years after his first, A Christmas Carol, in 1843.
 In this novella, Dickens was innovative in making the existence of the supernatural a natural extension of the real world in which Scrooge and his contemporaries lived.